 For the Cheritage project, the Italian partner decided to adjust its social reading method to the project goals, designing what they imagined to be a literary journey across Italy.
 Their list of national cultural heritage items took in fact the form of a selection of great works of the Italian literature combined with the places where they were set or that inspired their authors.

-The list includes several UNESCO heritage sites – such as the landscapes of the Langhe in Piedmont or the Cinque Terre in Liguria, the Po Delta and the Este ducal residences, as well as a Sardinian traditional polyphonic singing – that were celebrated by the works of some of the greatest Italian writers and poets, including two Nobel prizes in Literature (Pirandello and Deledda).
+The list includes several UNESCO heritage items – such as the landscapes of the Langhe in Piedmont or the Cinque Terre in Liguria, the Po Delta and the Este ducal residences, as well as a Sardinian traditional polyphonic singing – that were celebrated by the works of some of the greatest Italian writers and poets, including three Nobel prizes in Literature (Pirandello, Deledda and Montale).
 Trying and selecting just a dozen items out of the huge amount of cultural heritage examples that Italy has to offer was quite a challenge for the team.
 Equally difficult was to identify just a few representative authors of the Italian literature with a strong connection with a specific city or area.
 Therefore, the final list is not meant to be exhaustive but rather as a starting point for further developments.

 #Cheritage: the item list and the reading calendar